How you can support the Kids Like Us Bursary Fund

 Kids Like Us actively raises funds from the community to be able to provide bursary support to families.
 We encourage all applicants, friends of Kids Like Us and others, to invite their friends and family to support Kids Like Us fundraising events to ensure there are funds available for other families in need.

 We receive many applications to the Bursary Fund, with the fund providing support to approximately 20% of those who benefit from KLU services.
-Our fundraising target for 2019 is $40,000.
+Our annual fundraising target is $40,000.

 Many of these applications are like Pollyanna‘s, at her wit’s end and seeking support for her son, Nate.
 Pollyanna has kindly allowed us to show her application, which you can see below.
 Names have been changed to preserve anonymity.